projectcalico/calico/getting-started/openshift/installation.md

 > **Note**: If you have a directory with the Calico resources, you can create the file with the command:
 > ```
-> kubectl create configmap -n tigera-operator calico-resources \
+> oc create configmap -n tigera-operator calico-resources \
 >   --from-file=<resource-directory> --dry-run -o yaml \
 >   > manifests/02-configmap-calico-resources.yaml
 > ```
-> With recent versions of kubectl it is necessary to have a kubeconfig configured or add `--server='127.0.0.1:443'`
+> With recent versions of oc it is necessary to have a kubeconfig configured or add `--server='127.0.0.1:443'`
 > even though it is not used.

 > **Note**: If you have provided a `calico-resources` configmap and the tigera-operator pod fails to come up with `Init:CrashLoopBackOff`,
-> check the output of the init-container with `kubectl logs -n tigera-operator -l k8s-app=tigera-operator -c create-initial-resources`.
+> check the output of the init-container with `oc logs -n tigera-operator -l k8s-app=tigera-operator -c create-initial-resources`.
 {: .alert .alert-info}

 #### Create the cluster